 1515 Ocean Avenue, Santa Monica; (310) 458-7985

-Along with serving up the best spicy tuna on crispy rice in town, Ma'Kai also serves up breathtaking views of the sun setting over Malibu and the Santa Monica Pier.
+Along with serving up the best spicy tuna on crispy rice in town, Ma'Kai is one of the restaurants in Santa Monica that also serves up breathtaking views of the sun setting over Malibu and the Santa Monica Pier.

 This busy place Pan-Asian eatery also doubles as a sports bar with flat-screen TVs throughout and friendly bar where the drinks are creative and strong and the service top-notch.

 Located at the very end of Santa Monica Pier, Mariasol Cucina Mexicana serves up flavors and colors of a true Baja Cantina.

 Its distinctive sauces, flavorful peppers, and emphasis on fresh fish makes it a favorite among local and visitors alike.

 A sleek, 3-story oceanview eatery known for its Italian cuisine with a focus on fish and stellar ocean views.